 - Pros:

-- Direct Communication: You connect personally with your audience, fostering loyalty.
+- Direct Engagement: You can communicate directly with your audience, fostering loyalty and community.

 - Cons: